Consumer's Guide To Collision Repair

 How Do I Choose a Collision and Refinish Center?

-As the owner of a motor vehicle involved in an accident or submitting an insurance claim, you have the right to choose the shop where you wish to have your vehicle repaired.
-Use your descression, becarfull of backyard bob who offers to do the job for next to nothing but also be wary of large shops that need to turn a high volume of repairs just to pay their lease.
-Sure they might have an impessive facuility, but who is the one paying for it?
+As the owner of a motor vehicle involved in an accident, or when otherwise submitting an insurance claim, you have the right to choose the shop where you wish to have your vehicle repaired.
+Use your discretion — be careful of ‘Backyard Bob’ who offers to do the job for next to nothing, but also be wary of large shops that need to turn around a high volume of repairs just to pay their lease.
+Sure, they might have an impressive facility, but who is the one paying for it?
 You are.

 Do I Need More Than One Estimate?